-Piketty covers much ground in his 700-page tome, but two points stand out here as summarized from Problems with Piketty: The Flaws and Fallacies in Capital in the Twentyfirst Century by Mark Hendrickson.
+Piketty covers much ground in his 700-page tome, but two of his points stand out here as summarized from Problems with Piketty: The Flaws and Fallacies in Capital in the Twenty-first Century by Mark Hendrickson.
 First, incomes and wealth are distributed very unequally, both within and among countries.
 Second, based on the fact that the rate of return on capital investment is generally greater than the growth rate of the economy, Piketty hypothesizes that capital will come to comprise an ever larger fraction of each economy.
 This leads him to conclude that inevitably the rich get richer and the poor and middle classes get left behind - until this unsustainable trend erupts in economic breakdown and political chaos.
 So, Piketty calls for confiscatory tax rates on wealth and income (e.g., 80%) to avert this supposed tendency.

 However, like most analysts who obsess over income distribution, Piketty ignores the huge effects that income taxes and transfer payments already play.
-His calculations are based on pre-tax income, which is not the amount anyone has to spend with discretion.
-Piketty further overlooks employer-provided benefits like health insurance and nontaxable capital gains and he fails to adjust for household size, so his assertions have little basis in reality.
-There are also transcription errors and incorrect formulas in his spreadsheets and for some data he does not cite original sources.
+His calculations are based on pre-tax income, which is not the amount anyone has to spend discretionarily.
+Piketty further overlooks employer-provided benefits like health insurance and non-taxable capital gains and he fails to adjust for household size, so his assertions have little basis in reality.
+There are also transcription errors and incorrect formulas in his spreadsheets, and for some data he does not cite original sources.
 These problems led him to retract his data for the U.S.

 Further, the obsessive focus on income distribution is misplaced in principle.
-As we noted, in market systems (but not in explicitly political allocations of resources), income is split among their heirs and according to their charitable contributions, and this effect in the real world tends to spread wealth, instead of allowing ever narrower accumulations of it.
+As we noted, in market systems (but not in explicitly political allocations of resources), income and wealth generally flow to people in proportion to the value they deliver to others - i.e., the economic value they create for society.
+Since individuals' contributions vary greatly, sometimes by a few orders of magnitude, the resulting distribution of income not only reasonably rewards people who create value, but it also provides the appropriate valuecreation incentives for everyone.
+Further, people's wealth is split among their heirs and according to their charitable contributions, and this effect in the real world tends to spread wealth, instead of allowing ever narrower accumulations of it.
 Thus, lists of individuals' fortunes increasingly include self-made entrepreneurial successes and ever fewer legacy fortunes.
 Also, not all capital reaps the average rate of return, and thus some fortunes grow more slowly than the economy or even disappear altogether in financial losses.
 And the fact that a loss of X% requires subsequent gains greater than X% to restore the original corpus also works toward wealth spreading.

-Another major flaw is that, for Piketty, the value, virtue and efficacy of government spending is never questioned; more is always better by assumption, despite demonstrations by Nobel laureate Friedrich Hayek that rational economic planning is impossible outside competitive markets.
+Another major flaw is that, for Piketty, the value, virtue and efficacy of government spending is never questioned; more of it is always better by assumption, despite demonstrations by Nobel laureate Friedrich Hayek that rational economic planning is impossible outside competitive markets.
 Ultimately, Piketty's obsession (and that of other progressives) with income and wealth distribution not only completely distorts the real record on these trends but also overlooks the real public interest: namely, economic growth and thus human wellbeing.
 Capital formation is essential to this goal.
 He does, however, concede that "the return of high capital/income ratios over the past few decades can be explained in large part by the return to a regime of relatively slow growth."